aspose-cad/Aspose.CAD-Documentation/net/developer-guide/converting-cad-drawings-to-pdf-and-raster-image-formats/_index.md

 ## **Substituting Fonts while Converting CAD Drawings**

-It is quite possible that a particular CAD drawing uses some specific font that isn't available on the machine where CAD to [PDF](https://docs.fileformat.com/pdf/) or CAD to raster image conversion is taking place.
-In such situations, the Aspose.CAD API will trigger an appropriate exception to highlight the missing font(s) and stop the conversion process because the API requires these fonts to properly render the contents onto the resultant PDF and/or images.
+It is quite possible that a particular CAD drawing uses some specific font that isn't available on the machine where CAD to PDF or CAD to raster image conversion is taking place.
+In such situations, the Aspose.CAD API will trigger an appropriate exception to highlight the missing font(s) and stop the conversion process because the API requires these fonts to properly render the contents onto the resultant PDF or images.

 Aspose.CAD API provides an easy way to use the mechanism to substitute the required font(s) with the available font(s).
 The **CadImage.Styles** property returns an instance of **CadStylesDictionary** that in turn contains the **CadStyleTableObject** for each style in the CAD drawing, whereas the **CadStyleTableObject.PrimaryFontName** can be used to specify the available font name.